janetjoywilson/janetjoywilson.github.io/_posts/2020-04-04-underlovelies.md

 ## underlovelies

-What are underlovelies?
 Smoking Lily has [zero waste](https://smokinglily.com/collections/zero-waste-1?page=2) items made from studio leftover bits.
 They say, "We can't stand the thought of throwing any scrap of fabric in the landfill so we find creative uses for every piece.
 We're always coming up with new things!"

 Waste not, want not is what I hear in my head from my own mother.